What is a Stop-Limit Order?

-How stop limit orders work
+How stop-limit orders work

 When you place a buy stop limit order when purchasing XYZ stock at $28, the order will only become active if the price moves higher than $28.
 If it becomes active, the order will only be executed at $28 or better.

-Assuming you want to sell the XYZ stock if it retails at $19.
+Assuming you want to sell the XYZ stock if it trades to $19.
 At the moment, it is currently trading at $23.
 Your goal is simple, to limit your loss.
 Since you don’t want to suffer slippage, placing a sell stop limit order to sell the XYZ stock at $19, the order will only become active when the stock’s price goes down past $19.
-When it becomes active, it will be executed at$19 or at a much better price.
-This is the sell stop limit order.

-Primary advantages of stop limit order
+Primary advantages of stop-limit order

 What does this mean?
 The stop limit order can help you to lower the risks and effects of slippage.
 Slippage refers to the situation where prices move quickly in fast moving and volatile markets.
 This results in the trade being executed at a poor price.

 One thing investors are not guaranteed is the probability that the trade will not be executed especially if the asset does not attain the stop price within the determined period.
 This means it is not 100% reliable.

 A stop limit order is very useful.
 Not only does it help you to lower the effects of slippage but it helps to improve profitability.
 One problem exists; the percentage of orders to be executed will lower.